-10 days in the Jungle.
+Ten Days in the Jungle.

-We eventually made it to the farm and after a while organizing our pots and pans, lighting a fire and hanging our food from the ceiling to discourage the ravenous biting things we got to know our surroundings.
-The farm is situated on the North East protruding ridge of the hills surrounding the town of Shanao.
+We eventually made it to the farm and after a while organizing our pots and pans, lighting a fire, and hanging our food from the ceiling to discourage the ravenous biting things we got to know our surroundings.
+The farm is situated on the northeast protruding ridge of the hills surrounding the town of Shanao.
 Our farm being near the top and at the edge of the spring that feeds the town gave us access to fresh drinking water and put us in an important place when considering the water quality of the local residents.

 The town of Shanao was founded in the early 70's and looks like any other small town in Peru.
 A town square with a few shops, some planter pots and concrete seats.
 We were soon welcomed into a number of homes and met Abrahan, the leader of APARMASH (Asociacion de Productores Agropecuarios Rio Mayo Shanao), and Euler, who was related to the original founders and a Lima educated agronomist.
 He and his wife Linda were key members of the community.
 Discussions turned quickly to how we could organize a community meeting so we could meet community leaders and start the process of co-operative planning.